How To Fix Written Mistake On Car Title When Selling Your Car?

 Wrong buyer Signature

 The seller should make sure that the buyer’s signature is in the right place.
-The buyer should sign the title and be placed it in the correct location.
+The buyer should sign the title and place it in the correct location.
 The seller should ensure that the buyer signs on the line that says, “I have read and understand the following:” Whatever the case may be, the title now shows the wrong buyer’s name.

 Solution?